alanhsieh2000/MDP/README.md

 # MDP
-Markov decision processes, learned from [CMU](https://cmudeeprl.github.io/403website_s24/), assumes all the information of the history is encoded in the latest state.
+Markov decision processes, assumes all the information of the history is encoded in the latest state.
 Therefore, the decision to make at time t can only depend on the state at time t.
 Unlike the bandits problem, which is stateless, states of a MDP problem matter.

 There are some definitions and notations used in this document.
 In general, random variables are in uppercase, and samples of these random variables are in lowercase (Sutton et al., 2018).